JonGerhardson/massdep_cli/README.md

 compliance & enforcement, drinking water, wetlands, waste-site cleanups, sewage overflows, and more — and download the attached documents.

-It works as a plain Python CLI, and (if you use [Claude Code](https://claude.com/claude-code)) as a skill that Claude can drive for you.
+It works as a plain Python CLI, and as a skill that a coding agent can drive for you.

 ---